swibcon/swib.org/var/html/swib22/programme.md

 Katherine Thornton [<img src="images/orcid.png" title="ORCID: 0000-0002-4499-0451">](https://orcid.org/0000-0002-4499-0451)<sup>1</sup>, Joachim Neubert [<img src="images/orcid.png" title="ORCID: 0000-0002-8086-185X">](https://orcid.org/0000-0002-8086-185X)<sup>2</sup>

-1: Yale University Library, United States of America; 2: ZBW - Leibniz Information Centre for Economics
+1: Yale University Library, United States of America; 2: ZBW – Leibniz Information Centre for Economics, Germany

 Would you like to learn how to write SPARQL queries for the Wikidata Query Service?
 In this workshop we will demonstrate a variety of SPARQL queries that highlight useful features of the Wikidata Query Service.
 We will also practice writing SPARQL queries in a hands-on session.
 After participating in this workshop you will have familiarity with designing and writing your own SPARQL queries to ask questions of the Wikidata Query Service.